- AWS Lambda Tutorial

 To get working with AWS Lambda, we just have to push the code in AWS Lambda service.
 All other tasks and resources such as infrastructure, operating system, maintenance of server, code monitoring, logs and security is taken care by AWS.

-AWS Lambda supports languages such as Java, NodeJS, Python, C# and Go.
+AWS Lambda supports languages such as Java, NodeJS, Python, C#, Go, Ruby, and Powershell.
 Note thatAWS Lambda will work only with AWS services.

 Definition of AWS Lambda as given by its official documentation is as follows −